thenoursehorse/risb/docs/explanations/embedding.md

 Hamiltonian is computationally the most expensive part of the {{RISB}} algorithm, and quickly becomes the computational bottleneck because of the exponential scaling of the Hilbert space.
-Other parts of our implementation are certainly not the most efficient, but it is irrelevant because solving the embedding Hamiltonian is the most important part to optimize.
+Other parts of our implementation are certainly not the most efficient, but it solving the embedding Hamiltonian is the most important part to optimize.

 ## Fast track of theory